mecarvaj/monogram-recreation/README.md

 Recreation of the webshop https://monogramcc.com/shop/

-This is a challenge proposed by the website frontendpractice.com The goal is to try to recreate the website as close as the same as I can.
+This is a challenge proposed by the website frontendpractice.com The goal is to try to recreate the website the samer as I can.

 Instructions: https://www.frontendpractice.com/project/monogram